Friday, 15 April 2016

 Physically I feel great, I've lost 6 pounds and that bloated feeling has gone.
 I'm sharper and have a clear head all day, not living in 'the cloud' that all drinkers are in, a mist that they're blissfully unaware of.

 How thick is that mist?
 After week one, I thought I could see the edge, the 'light', if you like.
 But as each week passes, I realise that there's always a bright edge and I look forward, probably nearer the end of my 90 days, to coming out into the clear and 'looking back at the cloud', as others have described.

 After initial constipation, my motions are fine and regular, with a consistency, smell and colour of the perfect poo!
 No getting up to the toilet and breaking my sleep anymore, the habitual glass of water by the bed no longer needed.
 No sweats at night, which in a Bangkok summer is a miracle in itself.
-An MRI scan a few years back showed a trapped nerve which caused back pain, but that's gone.
 A dental crown fell out, maybe unrelated, who knows.
 I don't wear reading glasses anymore, my hearing is sharper and I get massive erections, but that's all in my dreams.

 Sleep is a worry!
 It's so heavy now, and I dream a lot, even remembering my dreams, which is new to me.
 When I wake in the morning I feel like I've been drugged, and it takes me 10 minutes to 'switch on'.
 I wonder if that'll change, it's not a big deal but I thought I might feel more alert first thing.